ViscousTests/website/content/docs/mind/things-to-do-when-unmotivated.md

  - Talking to people.
    - Con: People not always available.
    - Con: Can be draining.
+   - Con: Can lock you in to a conversation longer than you want to be.
+ - Eating.
+   - Pro: Is relaxing.
+   - Con: Can lead to "snack-train"-ing, where I keep going back for more snacks and end up overeating.
+     This in the worst case can have knock on effects for days of low/bad energy!
+ - YouTubeing.
+   - Pro: Is relaxing.
+   - Con: Can lead to time consuming rabbit hole.

 Categories: [Mind]({{< relref "/" >}}?Mind=true)